UltraMessaging/um_perf/README.md

 ````

 Furthermore, it is assumed that the "PATH" environment variable includes
-the path to the directory containing the um_perf
+the path to the directory containing the um_perf tools'
 executables that you build.

 Finally, the "taskset" command is used to run the test programs,